Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 APP_BASE_TOKEN_ADDRESS=0x000000000000000000000000000000000000800A
 ```

-Once the configuration is in place you can run the double zero services.
+Once the configuration is in place you can run the Private Validium services.

 ### 2.3 - Launch